 I'll buy books like I'd buy an E-Type DHC or a Triumph Stag, just for the sheer pleasure of ownership, but for going to work or going shopping etc. I don't give a rat's arse whether I buy, lease or rent a normal car, I just need it to travel from here to there, I don't need to own the thing.

 Likewise books, for reading it's the Kindle for me from now on.

 *In the interests of balance, other e-book readers are available.

 But I don't care about them because I've already got one, and only one pair of eyes.

 Enigma is a good book, He does a good job of intertwining the fictional tale around all the work done at Bletchley.
 It is also one of the few actual paper copies of a book that I actually own along with 95% of Tom Clancy's work.

 From now on though its electronic all the way for me now.
 Although there are some books you should own like LOTR and the Hobbit.

-was on offer on Kindle.
+Currently reading fiction 'Area51' by Bob Mayer as it was on offer on Kindle.
 I IS GRIPPED.

 Think a cross between Andy McNab, Dan Brown and 'Made up UFO Stuff' fun book.
 I recommend it for a bit of escapism.